 36. The first step in evaluating the local public interest is to define the "area directly affected by a proposed water use."
 In other words, to define the parameters of the local area.
-Based on the evidence provided, the most logical local area designation is Franklin County.
+Based on the evidence provided, the most logical local area is the Bear River Basin in Idaho with a specific emphasis on Franklin County.
+Because of the Bear River Compact, and the interactions of water rights under the compact, the entire river basin in Idaho must be considered as the area directly affected by the proposed use.

-37. "People" within the local area includes corporations that conduct business or operate facilities in the designated area, such and PacifiCorp.
+37. "People" within the local area includes corporations that conduct business or operate facilities in the designated area, such as PacifiCorp.
 It also includes government entities charged with providing services to people and managing wildlife resources within the designated area, such as IDFG.
 Trout Unlimited, Franklin County Fish & Game, Idaho Rivers United, GYC, and Oneida Narrows Organization sufficiently demonstrated that their respective organizations have members who reside in Franklin County on a full-time or part-time basis.
 The public witness testimony offered confirms that some Franklin County residents share many of the same concerns as those advanced by the protestants.